 DIY Water Damage Dry Out Tips

-• Lift wet rugs, cushions, bedding, etc. and lay out to dry
+Lift wet rugs, cushions, bedding, etc., and lay them out to dry

-• Discard soaked porous materials like drywall, insulation, carpets
+Discard soaked porous materials like drywall, insulation, and carpets

 Regularly monitor affected areas until fully dry.
-It may take days or weeks depending on the moisture level.
+It may take days or weeks, depending on the moisture level.
+Remember that DIY cleanup only works for small amounts of clean water.
 If mold appears, take immediate remediation steps.

 Repairing Common Water Damage Areas